Tay–Sachs disease: Increasing β-hexosaminidase A activity

-As Tay–Sachs disease is a deficiency of β-hexosaminidase A, deterioration of affected individuals could be slowed or stopped through the use of a substance that increases its activity.
-However, since in infantile Tay–Sachs disease there is no β-hexosaminidase A, the treatment would be ineffective, but for people affected by Late-Onset Tay–Sachs disease, β-hexosaminidase A is present, so the treatment may be effective.
+As Tay–Sachs disease is a deficiency of β-hexosaminidase A, deterioration in affected individuals could be slowed or stopped by using a substance that increases its activity.
+However, in infantile Tay–Sachs disease, there is no β-hexosaminidase A; the treatment would be ineffective, but for people affected by Late-Onset Tay–Sachs disease, β-hexosaminidase A is present, so the treatment may be effective.
 The drug pyrimethamine has been shown to increase activity of β-hexosaminidase A. However, the increased levels of β-hexosaminidase A still fall far short of the desired "10% of normal HEXA", above which the phenotypic symptoms begin to disappear.

 Cord blood transplant

 This is a highly invasive procedure that involves destroying the patient's blood system with chemotherapy and administering cord blood.
-Of five people who had received the treatment as of 2008, two were still alive after five years and they still had a great deal of health problems.
+Of the five people who had received the treatment as of 2008, two were still alive after five years, and they still had a great deal of health problems.

-Critics point to the procedure's harsh nature—and the fact that it is unapproved.
-Other significant issues involve the difficulty in crossing the blood–brain barrier, as well as the great expense, as each unit of cord blood costs $25,000, and adult recipients need many units.
+Critics point to the procedure's harsh nature—and its unapproved status.
+Other significant issues include the difficulty of crossing the blood–brain barrier, the great expense, as each unit of cord blood costs $25,000, and adult recipients need many units.

 Gene therapy

-On 10 February 2022, the first-ever gene therapy was announced, it uses an adeno-associated virus (AAV) to deliver the correct instruction for the HEXA gene on brain cells which causes the disease.
+On 10 February 2022, the first-ever gene therapy was announced, which uses an adeno-associated virus (AAV) to deliver the correct instructions for the HEXA gene to brain cells, which causes the disease.
 Only two children were part of a compassionate trial presenting improvements over the natural course of the disease and no vector-related adverse events.